 An intra-Community supply of goods is reported on the VAT return.
 In addition, the VAT recapitulative statement must be filed.
 The intra-Community supply of goods is usually considered to have taken place in the calendar month following the month of delivery.
 If the buyer is issued an invoice in the month of delivery, the supply is considered to have taken place in the month of delivery.

-For example, if the seller delivers goods in December but has issued an invoice in advance or does not issue an invoice until January, the intra-Community supply should be included in the report prepared for January 2021.
-In this exceptional case, however, we recommend that the intra-Community supply to the UK should be allocated to December 2020, because the last recapitulative statement information that the Finnish Tax Administration will send to the UK is for December 2020.
+For example, if the seller delivered goods in December 2020 but had issued an invoice in advance or did not issue an invoice until January, the intra-Community supply should have been included in the report prepared for January 2021.
+In this exceptional case, however, the Tax Administration recommended that the intra-Community supply to the UK should be allocated to December 2020, because the last recapitulative statement information that the Finnish Tax Administration sent to the UK was for December 2020.
 Previously filed reports can still be corrected.

-The VAT recapitulative statement can be used to report supply of goods and triangulation when the destination is Northern Ireland and the XI-prefixed VAT number is used.
+The VAT recapitulative statement is used to report supply of goods and triangulation when the destination is Northern Ireland and the XI-prefixed VAT number is used.
 Supply of services to Northern Ireland cannot be reported on the recapitulative statement.
-The first such recapitulative statement that you can file is for January 2021.
+The first such recapitulative statement could be filed for January 2021.
 Read more about filing the EU recapitulative statement

 Call-off stock notification